carbonblack/carbon-cli/README.md

 # PSCarbonBlackCloud

-A set of powershell cmdlets to interract with Carbon Black Cloud.
+A set of PowerShell Cmdlets to interact with Carbon Black Cloud.

 ## Build the Project / Install Dependencies